davidayalas/gspreadsheet-html-timetable/README.md

 ![spreadsheet id](samples/images/spreadsheet-url-id.png)

-* Create a new project in https://console.cloud.google.com/
+* If you want to access through API v4, create a new project in https://console.cloud.google.com/
 	* Enable Google Spreadsheet API
 	* In credentials, create an API KEY
 	* Restrict API KEY to Google Sheets

+* If you want to proxy with Google Apps Script, see below

 ## Install & Usage